Capacitor electric vehicle: Capabus

 Sinautec estimates that one of its buses has one-tenth the energy cost of a diesel bus and can achieve lifetime fuel savings of $200,000.
 The buses use 40% less electricity even when compared to an electric trolley bus, mainly because they are lighter.
-The ultracapacitors are made of activated carbon and have an energy density of six watt-hours per kilogram (for comparison a high-performance lithium-ion battery can achieve 200 watt-hours per kilogram, but the ultracapacitor bus is about 40% cheaper than a lithium-ion battery bus and far more reliable).
+The ultracapacitors are made of activated carbon and have an energy density of six watt-hours per kilogram (for comparison, a high-performance lithium-ion battery can achieve 200 watt-hours per kilogram, but the ultracapacitor bus is about 40% cheaper than a lithium-ion battery bus and far more reliable).

-There is also a plug-in hybrid version, which also uses ultracaps.
+There is also a plug-in hybrid version which also uses ultracaps.

 RATP, the public-owned company that manages most of Paris' public transport system, is currently performing tests using a hybrid bus outfitted with ultracapacitors.
 The model, called Lion's City Hybrid, is supplied by German manufacturer MAN.

-Foton America Bus is in talks with New York City, Chicago, and some towns in Florida about trialing the buses.

-GSP Belgrade, Serbia has launched the first bus line operated solo by super-capacitor buses from Chinese manufacturer Higer.
-First sustainable ultracapacitor (UC) e-bus was represented by Chariot Motors Company in EU and Sofia, Bulgaria in 2014.
+GSP Belgrade of Serbia has launched the first bus line operated solo by supercapacitor buses from Chinese manufacturer Higer.
+The first sustainable ultracapacitor (UC) e-bus was represented by Chariot Motors Company in the European Union and Sofia, Bulgaria in 2014.
 The 18-month pilot project was successful and had a great public response.
 The UC bus was tested by the Reputable German laboratory Belicon GmbH and was defined as one of the lowest energy consumption effective vehicles.

 Based on the pilot's success the capital of Bulgaria – Sofia, (one of the most polluted European cities) chose the UC e-buses as one of the innovative and suitable for the city transport technology.
 Sofia public transport operator - Stolichen Elektrotransport put 45 Cariot - Higer 12m UC electric buses into operation, 15 in 2020 and 30 in 2021.
 Electric vehicles are equipped with 40kWh UCs, the buses run on routes 6, 60, 11, 73, 74, 84, 123 and 184, with 11 km average unduplicated length.

-In Graz, Austria, lines 50 and 34E are running with short intermediate recharging, using 24–32 kWh Supercaps/EDLC.
+In Graz, Austria, lines 50 and 34E are running with short intermediate recharging, using 24–32 kWh EDLC supercapacitors.